tan-at/WebProjects/COVID data project/README.md

 Made with the help of Alex Freberg's tutorial (https://www.youtube.com/watch?v=qfyynHBFOsM).

 Here is the link to the finished dashboard you can interact with: https://public.tableau.com/app/profile/atte7584/viz/CovidDashboardProject_16408059136170/Dashboard1

+The skills used in the project could easily be extended to handling and utilizing business data, such as the sales numbers or market demographics of a product.

 ## Technologies
 Project is created with: